nish18071985/ticketService/README.md

 | Seat Hold ID  | Customer Email | Seats |
 | ------------- | ------------- | ----------- |

+Seat table holds the seat related information and seat hold table holds the customer details and the seat hold Id.

 Initially all the seats will be in `OPEN` status.

 Once a request is being made for holding the seats, the seat status will be upgraded to `HOLD` along with placing a timeout on them.
 A new entry will be placed in the seat hold table referencing to the hold seats with the customer email and a random generated Id.

-When a request is placed to reserve the seats a check is made if those seats where in `HOLD` or not.
+When a request is placed to reserve the seats a check is made on a combination of seat hold id and the customer email address if those seats where in `HOLD` or not.
 Based on that seats are moved to `RESERVED` status and a random generated string is . returned as reservation code.

+If the seats are not reserved after holding them for a given timeout then the seat status changes back to `OPEN` from `HOLD` and are made available for selection.

 ## Building the application